CENTEGIX Blog

 Every school has different safety and security needs.
 Still, when it’s time to choose a school emergency alert system, almost all schools should seek a solution that can achieve the following:

-Communicate Directly With Emergency Responders
+Communicate Directly with Emergency Responders

 Include a Wearable Panic Button